rasoolianbehnam/watson/README.txt

 data:
 ----
-This is were all data are stored/saved.
+This is were all data are stored/saved. run get_data.sh in order to automatically download and extract data needed in order to start the project.
 These data include:
-    - contact_maps: The raw full
+    - contact_maps: The raw full contact maps
-      contact maps
     - edges: contact results of thresholding contact maps.
     - graphlets: extracted orbits from edges.
     - orbits: orbits ordered so they can be served as input for correlation procedures
     - loci
 -------
 external: